United States Environmental Protection Agency: 1980s

-In 1980, following the discovery of many abandoned or mismanaged hazardous waste sites such as Love Canal, Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act, nicknamed “Superfund.”
+In 1980, following the discovery of many abandoned or mismanaged hazardous waste sites such as Love Canal, Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act, nicknamed "Superfund."
 The new law authorized EPA to cast a wider net for parties responsible for sites contaminated by previous hazardous waste disposal and established a funding mechanism for assessment and cleanup.

-Anne Gorsuch was appointed EPA Administrator in 1981 by President Ronald Reagan.
+In a dramatic move to the right, President Ronald Reagan in 1981 appointed Anne Gorsuch as EPA administrator.
 Gorsuch based her administration of EPA on the New Federalism approach of downsizing federal agencies by delegating their functions and services to the individual states.
 She believed that EPA was over-regulating business and that the agency was too large and not cost-effective.
 During her 22 months as agency head, she cut the budget of the EPA by 22%, reduced the number of cases filed against polluters, relaxed Clean Air Act regulations, and facilitated the spraying of restricted-use pesticides.
 She cut the total number of agency employees, and hired staff from the industries they were supposed to be regulating.
 Environmentalists contended that her policies were designed to placate polluters, and accused her of trying to dismantle the agency.

-Following her mismanagement of the Superfund program, Assistant Administrator Rita Lavelle was fired by Reagan in February 1983.
-Lavelle was later convicted of perjury.
+Assistant Administrator Rita Lavelle was fired by Reagan in February 1983 because of her mismanagement of the Superfund program.
 Gorsuch had increasing confrontations with Congress over Superfund and other programs, including her refusal to submit subpoenaed documents.
 Gorsuch was cited for contempt of Congress and the White House directed EPA to submit the documents to Congress.
-Gorsuch (who had recently remarried, becoming Anne Gorsuch Burford) resigned in March 1983, followed by resignations of her Deputy Administrator and most of her Assistant Administrators.
-Reagan then appointed William Ruckelshaus as EPA Administrator for a second term.
-Lee M. Thomas succeeded Ruckelshaus as Administrator in 1985.
+Gorsuch and most of her senior staff resigned in March 1983.
+Reagan then appointed William Ruckelshaus as EPA administrator for a second term.
+As a condition for accepting his appointment, Ruckleshaus obtained autonomy from the White House in appointing his senior management team.
+He then appointed experienced competent professionals to the top management positions, and worked to restore public confidence in the agency.